An Introduction to Varnishing an Oil Painting

 The worst that could happen would be that your varnish layer would crack as the paint contracts as it dries, however, this would really only be most apparent if you painted with a very thick application of paint.
 Also, the oil wouldn’t be able to fully harden, so it wouldn’t be a super-strong bond between the layers.

 It’s always advisable to follow good professional practice for conserving your pieces if you’re using traditional varnishes.

 2. Do I need to apply an isolation coat with an oil painting?

 No, you don’t need to apply an isolation coat to an oil painting.

 Once the oil paint is dry enough then you can apply the varnish directly to the painting surface.
-This is because if you ever needed to remove the varnish at a later date, the solvents used to remove the layer of oil varnish won’t damage the existing oil paint layer.
+This is because if you ever need to remove the varnish later, the solvents used to remove the layer of oil varnish won’t damage the existing oil paint layer.

 3. What’s out there? – Traditional or Synthetic Oil Varnishes

 Dammar, Copal, Amber, Mastic